gansm/finalcut/doc/benchmark.md

 =========

-The [Rotozoomer example](../examples/rotozoomer.cpp) can perform a benchmark run with the parameter "-b" to determine the FINAL CUT character speed in the terminal.
-The measured time and frame rate is strongly dependent on the hardware used.
+The [Rotozoomer example](../examples/rotozoomer.cpp) can perform a benchmark run with the parameter "-b" to evaluate the FINAL CUT character speed in the terminal.
+The measured time and frame rate are highly dependent on the hardware used.

 See the Rotozoomer benchmark in action: